SoftwareUser23/softwareuser23.github.io/_posts/2021-03-13-writeup-doctor.md

 # Web (Shell)

-we don't have permission to read user.txt we have tp enumerate more after some time i found some log files but there is an backup so i found creds in that file of probably user shaun because shaun contains our user.txt
+we don't have permission to read user.txt we have to enumerate more after some time I found some log files but there is a backup so I found creds in that file of probably user shaun because shaun contains our user.txt

 ```markdown
 cat backup | grep -iE "password"